mulesoft-assets/template-db2sfdc-user-migration/README.md

 In the visual editor they can be found on the *Global Element* tab.

-## endpoints.xml<a name="endpointsxml"/>
-This is the file where you will found the inbound and outbound sides of your integration app.
-This Template has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.

-###  Inbound Flow
-**HTTP Inbound Endpoint** - Start Report Generation
-+ `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
-+ The path configured by default is `migrateUsers` and you are free to change for the one you prefer.
-+ The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
-CloudHub will then route requests from your application domain URL to the endpoint.
-+ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Users synced and filtered by the criteria specified.

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Template is implemented on this XML, directed by one flow responsible of excecuting the logic.